eroicaleo/doctut2/notes/NotesOnHowToReadABook.md

 6. Turn the pages, dipping in here and there, reading a paragraph or two, sometimes several pages in sequence but never more than that.

-  Looking for signs of the main contention and listening for the basic pulsebeat of the matter.
+  Looking for signs of the main contention and listening for the basic pulse-beat of the matter.
 Do not fail to read the last two or three pages or if there are an epilogue.
 Authors sum up what they think is new and important in these pages.